 While we’re looking at cables, check the plug at both ends.
 The metal contacts should all be present and unbent.
 This applies to the ports in the router and the PC itself, too.
 Is there any fluff in there?
 Make sure they’re clear, but don’t stick anything like tweezers or other tools into these ports – this can permanently damage them, and they are much harder to replace.

-More network troubleshooting steps
+More network troubleshooting steps: wifi and network details

 Wifi can be patchy.
 If you’re within a direct line of sight and not more than a few metres from the wireless access point (WAP) then you should be golden, but things like walls, furniture (especially metal furniture such as cabinets or shelving units) or glass partitions can play merry hell with your wireless connection.
 Wifi is simply a radio signal and can be subject to interference just like the DAB radio in your car or kitchen.